Federal Trade Commission (FTC)

 FAQs

-You can report fraud, identity theft, or bad business practices at ReportFraud.ftc.gov.
-While the FTC cannot resolve individual disputes (get your money back), these reports go into a database used by law enforcement globally to track and stop scam rings.
+You can report fraud, identity theft, or deceptive business practices online at ReportFraud.ftc.gov.
+While the FTC does not resolve individual complaints (like getting you a personal refund), every report is entered into a massive database used by thousands of law enforcement agencies to identify patterns and shut down large-scale criminal operations.

-No. The FTC is a civil agency.
-It can fine companies, force them to give refunds, or break them up.
-If it finds evidence of criminal activity (like willful fraud), it refers the case to the Department of Justice for criminal prosecution.
+No. The FTC is a civil law enforcement agency, not a criminal one.
+It can impose fines, force companies to pay refunds, and break up monopolies, but it cannot seek imprisonment.
+However, if the FTC uncovers evidence of criminal activity during an investigation, it regularly refers those cases to the Department of Justice (DOJ) for criminal prosecution.

 The Bottom Line